pranavdulepet/TWiN/README.md

-# TextTwin - Personal Writing Style Cloner 🤖
+# TWiN - Text With iMessage Numbers

-TextTwin analyzes your actual iMessage conversations and generates hyper-personalized responses that match how you text specific contacts.
+TWiN analyzes your actual iMessage conversations and generates hyper-personalized responses that match how you text specific contacts.

+*name inspired by Mukund Shankar, lots of heavy lifting done by Claude Code

 ## 🚀 Quick Start